Johnny's Winter Growing Guide

 — Sandy Arnold, Pleasant Valley Farm, New York

 Lettuce is less cold-hardy than many greens, and fares best in a partially heated greenhouse or under a low tunnel within an unheated hoophouse.
 We suggest harvesting the lettuces before they're required to endure the coldest temperatures post mid winter.
-In addition, the young leaves of salad mix tend to be less susceptible to freeze damage than mature lettuce heads.
+We also note the young leaves of salad mix tend to be less susceptible to freeze damage than mature lettuce heads.

-Recently, growers in the north have been reporting some success with Salanova lettuces grown for mini head production in unheated high tunnels.
+Recently, growers in the north have been reporting some success with Salanova lettuces grown for mini head production and cut-and-come-again (CCA) salad mix in unheated high tunnels.
 Salanova has also excelled in winter trials at our own research farm in Albion, Maine.
-Setting out transplants in late September, and covering them with two layers of supported row cover inside the tunnel, provides nice mini heads with minimal leaf damage for winter harvest.
+Setting out transplants in late September, and covering them with two layers of supported row cover, inside the tunnel, produces nice mini heads with minimal leaf damage for winter harvest.

 One limiting factor in high tunnels is the filtering of sunlight that decreases the vivid red color of some lettuce varieties.
 For winter growing, we recommend 'Five Star Greenhouse Lettuce Mix' for its downy mildew resistance as well as the capacity of the red varieties in the mix to hold their red color.
 During winter months, varieties in some mixes may have varying growth rates.
 Some growers prefer to plant each variety individually and mix them after harvesting.

 Radishes should be sown September through October for harvest through December.
-They should be covered with lightweight row cover if flea beetles are a problem.
+They can be covered with lightweight row cover to conserve heat or preclude flea beetles if necessary.

 Although radishes are generally quite cold-tolerant, they will become spongy if frozen hard repeatedly.